PowerShell | Share Permission Audit

 Name: Windows Share Access Tester

-Description: Goes to a parent network share and tests access to subfolders.
+Description: Goes to a parent network share that is open to everyone (Domain Users) and tests access to subfolders.

 Use: